NUR-9922/web-clone-react/README.md

 # Project Name

-Brief description of your React project.
+Brief description of this React project.

 ## Table of Contents